Gringita is a name often used to describe a female foreigner of western or European descent, by the people of Latin America.

 I’m an avid supporter of mixed-raced relationships.
 You can learn a lot from a partner that comes from a completely different background.
 But there are definitely some culture clashes that occur from different belief systems, environmental conditioning and family values.

-After living in South America for over a year, here is my take on being a gringita and the rules of dating in South America.
+After living in New York City for over a year, here is my take on being a girl and the rules of dating in New York City.

 Recognize Machismo Culture